viniciusguigo/cycle-of-learning/docs/index.md

 ## Citation

-You can find our complete paper on arXiv ([link](https://arxiv.org/abs/1810.11545)).
+You can find our complete paper on arXiv ([link](https://arxiv.org/abs/1910.04281)).
 Please cite our work as showed below:
 ```
-@inproceedings{goecks2019efficiently,
-  title={Efficiently combining human demonstrations and interventions for safe training of autonomous systems in real time},
+@misc{goecks2019integrating,
+    title={Integrating Behavior Cloning and Reinforcement Learning for Improved Performance in Sparse Reward Environments},
-  author={Goecks, Vinicius G and Gremillion, Gregory M and Lawhern, Vernon J and Valasek, John and Waytowich, Nicholas R},
+    author={Vinicius G. Goecks and Gregory M. Gremillion and Vernon J. Lawhern and John Valasek and Nicholas R. Waytowich},
-  booktitle={AAAI Conference on Artificial Intelligence (2019).
-Frames/sec vs Params No GPU},
-  volume={140},
-  year={2019}
+    year={2019},
+    eprint={1910.04281},
+    archivePrefix={arXiv},
+    primaryClass={cs.LG}
 }
 ```